What is encephalitis?

 - hearing problems

-Complications are more likely to develop in certain groups.
-These include:
+Complications are more likely to develop in certain groups, such as:

 - people who have had coma-like symptoms

-- people who did not get prompt treatment
+- people who didn’t get treatment right away

-Your prognosis will depend on the severity of the inflammation.
+Your outlook will depend on the severity of the inflammation.
 In mild cases of encephalitis, the inflammation will likely disappear in a few days.
 However, severe cases may require weeks or months to get better.
-Some can cause permanent brain damage.
-You may experience:
+It can sometimes cause permanent brain damage or even death.

 - loss of brain function

 - problems with speech, behavior, memory, and balance

-- physical therapy - to improve strength, motor coordination, balance, and flexibility
+- physical therapy: to improve strength, coordination, balance, and flexibility

 - occupational therapy: to help redevelop everyday skills

-- speech therapy - to help you relearn muscle control needed for talking
+- speech therapy: to help relearn muscle control needed for talking

-- psychotherapy - to help with coping strategies, mood disorders, or personal changes (BBC, 2011).
+- psychotherapy: to help with coping strategies, mood disorders, or personality changes